Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Introduction

-Consequently, planning pipelines for many queries with diverse SLO requirements, system speeds, and data characteristics becomes a fundamental challenge in practical compound AI serving.
-Unfortunately, recent advances for query planning are fundamentally limited, focusing on single models~\cite{infaas-atc21, sarathi-osdi24, andes-arxiv24, zhang2023shepherd}, single long-running queries~\cite{zhang2024vulcan, wu2022jellybean}, or homogeneous cloud environments~\cite{zhang2017videostorm}.
-When applied to compound AI queries, they falter amid the overwhelming search space of placement, configuration, and resource combinations---\eg, thousands of candidate plans in a single GenAI video chat query (\S\ref{sec:challenges}).
-Planning overheads can stretch to tens of minutes, exceeding the lifespan of many short-lived queries~\cite{chatgpt-videochat}, thus rendering existing designs impractical for real-time serving.
-Even then, they still incur significant SLO violations and inflated deployment costs (\S\ref{sec:opportunity}).
+Unfortunately, the design space of existing ML query planners remains fragmented, targeting either single, long-running queries~\cite{zhang2024vulcan, wu2022jellybean} or homogeneous cloud-only environments~\cite{zhang2017videostorm} (Table~\ref{tab:design-space}).
+Yet, compound AI applications span diverse deployment spaces, with queries spreading both cloud-only and edge-cloud tiers to maximize SLO goodput (\S\ref{sec:challenges}).
+Worse, they falter under the combinatorial explosion of candidate plans in compound AI pipelines.
+For example, an agentic video chat query can yield thousands of candidate plans, involving various placements, configurations, and resource allocations.
+Planning overheads of existing advances can stretch to tens of minutes, taking 40\%-62\% total time including serving, becoming the major bottleneck, outlasting the lifetime of many queries and making real-time serving infeasible, while still incurring substantial SLO violations and inflated costs (\S\ref{sec:opportunity}).

-This paper introduces an efficient query planner for scalable compound ML serving, \name (\S\ref{sec:overview}).
-It is designed to address the needs of three key stakeholders: (i) high SLO attainment and low response time for users, (ii) cost-efficient deployment for service providers, and (iii) high resource utilization for infrastructure providers.
-It achieves these goals via two core principles: (i) effectively decomposing the multi-query planning problem into efficient, single-query planning, while (ii) globally scheduling query-plan combinations to preserve global decision quality under resource contention.
+We introduce \name (\S\ref{sec:overview}), the first SLO-aware query planner for \underline{Comp}ound \underline{A}I \underline{s}erving at \underline{s}cale, capable of supporting diverse deployment spaces (e.g., cloud-only, multi-tier, and multi-query settings).
+It simultaneously serves the needs of three key stakeholders: (i) high SLO attainment and real-time responsiveness for users, (ii) cost-efficient deployment for service providers, and (iii) high resource utilization for infrastructure operators.
+It novelly decomposes the many-query, multi-SLO planning problem into efficient single-query planning, and performs query-plan bipartite matching (combination) under contention to maintain global decision quality.